|Project by crmitchell||posted 05-30-2014 02:26 AM||1376 views||6 times favorited||13 comments|

 Another challenge was how to produce the 1/4” grooves on the edges, spaced exactly 1/4” from the edges, on both the sides (easy) and the ends, with their 8 degree angle.
 This was complicated by having to do it in reverse for top and bottom.
 A plywood auxiliary base for the router, with a guide at 8 degrees, and a second base with the 8 degree guide in the opposite direction, solved the problem.
 Fortunately, all the grooves on the ends matched those on the sides perfectly.

-Note also that the ends are canted 3 degrees in at the top to help prevent racking.
+I canted the base in 3 degrees at the top to help prevent racking.

-The wood is cherry, stained with Behlen’s Nutmeg Brown dye.
+The wood is cherry, stained with Transtint Brown Mahogany dye.
 The finish is tung oil, followed by 3 coats of sprayed lacquer, mixed 1/2 semi-gloss and 1/2 satin to get the gloss level I like.